-To protect the sub-reflector from ground noise and radiation it is equipped with a noise shield made from glass reinforced material.
+To protect the sub-reflector from ground noise and radiation it is equipped with a noise shield made from segmented aluminum sheets.

-Figure 32 Sub-reflector Noise Shield
+Figure 41 Sub-reflector Noise Shield

-During the detailed design phase, the decision of one-piece or two-piece component will be finalized.
+During the detailed design phase, the decision of six-piece or three-piece component will be finalized.
 The noise shield is designed that it is not touching the sub-reflector in any position and not interfering the beam, of course.